chungminhtu/bealesd.github.io/blogs/AsyncConstructors.md

 ## The Solution

 So there is a really simple solution, return a function in the constructor, i.e. a closure.
-In this case (figure 2), we create an annoymous async function, that we instantly return on newing up the class with the *new* operator.
+In this case (figure 2), we create an anoymous async function, that we instantly return on newing up the class with the *new* operator.

 #### Figure 2 - async constructor (working)
 ```javascript exampleType:Good